robbiemu/original_gangster/README.md

 og "show me the diff for bin/script.py at the sixth commit"
 ```

+## Why no RAG?
+No Long-term memory?

+Largely because this makes the tool more heavy weight, and for now, this feels about right.

 ## 📂 Config Reference (`~/.local/share/og_config.json`)

 | Key                    | Description                                                              |